OsherElhadad/tabular_data_science_biu_2023_final_project/README.md

     └── requirements.txt                                # Requirements for the project

 ## Requirements note:
-We were asked to supply only the requirments not shown in the course.<br>
+We were asked to supply only the requirments not shown in the course: tensorflow.
-The following are all the libs needed: tensorflow.